terragrunt.hcl

 blocks).

-Note that the parsing order is slightly different when using the -all
+Note that the parsing order is slightly different when using the --all

-flavors of the command, Terragrunt parses the configuration twice.
+flag, Terragrunt parses the configuration twice.
 In the first pass, it follows the following parsing order:

 include